-Carpenter ants are common invaders in homes across the United States.
+Carpenter ants common invaders in homes across the United States.
 These ants excavate wood as they tunnel and build their nests.
 While they most frequently nest outdoors, they can be found on roofs and in woodwork near sources of moisture, causing structural damage to homes.

 Like other species of ants, carpenter ants have a sophisticated social structure and caste system.
 The head of the colony is the queen, and successfully treating a carpenter ant infestation typically requires eliminating the queen to halt reproduction.
 Find out what a carpenter ant queen looks like and learn how you can help prevent infestations in your home.